In the old days, back in the previous century, kids used to sneak off and smoke corn silk or grape vine.

 It occurred on an evening in May when Joshua went out with some friends.
 Later that night, two policemen came to the home to tell Tucker and his wife that their son had been killed in a car-pedestrian accident.
 Joshua was lying on Highway 65 in Springfield and was struck by a car.

-Page 2 of 3 - “That’s a night I’ll never forget,” Tucker said.
+“That’s a night I’ll never forget,” Tucker said.
 “My life was totally broken at that moment.”

 Tucker had no idea why his son was on the highway rather than in his car.
 Eventually, one of the young man’s friends called and asked to speak to Tucker.
 They met and Tucker learned the story of that night.